Diagnosing failures of fairness transfer across distribution shift in real-world medical settings: Mitigation and related work

+A variety of fairness, robustness and robustly fair mitigation strategies have been proposed.
+We contextualize a number of methods in terms of anti-causal and causal learning tasks \citep{scholkopf2012on} in the Supplement, and highlight how understanding the nature of the distribution shift can guide mitigation.

+\textbf{Fairness mitigation. } Pre-, in- and post-processing techniques for mitigating unfairness have been proposed \citep[see ][ for overviews]{Barocas2019-kj,oneto2020fairness}.
+Fairness metrics and mitigation techniques currently used in real-world applications are typically evaluated on a single learning task or data distribution \citep[e.g.][]{Zhao2017-zq,agarwal18a,Wang2020-bb,Pfohl2021-xn,Cherepanova2021-qh}.
+More similar to our settings, the work by \citet{Creager2020} addresses fairness in dynamical systems, although only for low-dimensionality variables.
+Based on our causal framing, applying fairness mitigations in the source domain could potentially aid in fairness transfer by cutting some edges in the underlying CBN \citep{Veitch2021-rq}.
+However, fairness mitigation on the source only leads to provable fairness transfer in specific settings, i.e. mostly when the shift is demographic (Supplement).
-This results in demographic parity to decrease to value $10^{-5}$ in the source, but to (slightly) increase to value $0.078 \pm 0.025$ in the target data.
-Similarly, equalized odds decrease to value $10^{-5}$ and the gap in model accuracy between groups is reduced from 7\% to 0.8\% (Figure~\ref{fig:ehr_acc}(b)) in the source, but increases from $0.05 \pm 0.008$ to $0.16 \pm 0.04$ on the target data, and the gap between age groups increases to 11.4\%.

-We therefore observe that mitigating for either demographic parity or equalized odds on the source leads to no improvement, or even worsening of the fairness properties on the target.
-Noteworthy, the variance across seeds also increases on the target, which might highlight a manifestation of underspecification \cite{DAmour2020-bz}.
+Based on this analysis, performing fairness mitigation in the presence of a compound shift would fail to provide a fair result on the target.
+Considering the applications above, a reasonable option would be to perform fairness mitigation for the EHR task based on age.
+We perform post-processing of the predictions to enforce either demographic parity or equalized odds across age subgroup using the method in \citet{alabdulmohsin2021}.
+This results in a decrease in demographic parity to value $10^{-5}$ in the source, but to (slightly) increase to value $0.078 \pm 0.025$ in the target data.
+Similarly, equalized odds decrease to value $10^{-5}$ and the gap in model accuracy between groups is reduced from 7\% to 0.8\% (Fig.~\ref{fig:ehr_mitigated_eo}) in the source, but increases from $0.05 \pm 0.008$ to $0.16 \pm 0.04$ on the target data, and the gap between age groups increases to 11.4\%.
+We therefore observe that mitigating for either demographic parity or equalized odds on the source leads to no improvement, or even worsening of the fairness properties on the target, as predicted by our analysis.